foxstride/starfield-modding/Starborn Skill Tree/Starborn Skill Tree/Needed Changes/New Elements.md

 ## Sprites
 #### SkillsMenu_fla.Tab_Category_Starborn_30
+- Copy with Dependencies - should create two texts for us
-- Duplicate two texts (132 and 135) - this is the un-highlighted and highlighted text
+- The two texts are the un-highlighted and highlighted text
 - Use $StarbornNewGame text

+## Texts